-TRANSACTIONS WITH RELATED PERSONS, PROMOTERS, AND CERTAIN CONTROL PERSONS contractor takes actions or has interest that may make it difficult to perform their work objectively and effectively.
+TRANSACTIONS WITH RELATED PERSONS, PROMOTERS, AND CERTAIN CONTROL PERSONS

+The Code of Conduct of the Company requires that Directors, officers, employees and contractors of Streamline Health have a duty of loyalty to the Company and must avoid any actual or apparent conflict of interest, including related party transactions.
+A conflict situation can arise when a director, officer, employee or contractor takes actions or has interest that may make it difficult to perform their work objectively and effectively.
 A conflict of interest may also arise when a member of his or her family, receives improper personal benefits as a result of their position with the Company.
 If such situation arises, the individual must immediately report the circumstances to the Chief Financial Officer, who in turn must immediately report any such circumstance involving a director or officer to the Board of Directors.
 The Company is not aware of any related party transactions.
 Should there be a need for the Company to enter into a related party transaction, as defined under item 404(a) of Regulation S-K, the full Board of Directors would review and approve such proposed transaction in advance of entering into a related party transaction.
 Should the transaction involve a Board member, such Board member would excuse himself from the discussion and vote on such matter.
-The Code of Conduct is available on the Company's web site at http://www.streamlinehealth.net.
+The Code of Conduct is available on the Company's web site at www.streamlinehealth.net.